 The following three stages should be followed when installing a PermaSEAL external waterproofing system:

 1. Spray Kiesol silification spray across the substrate (external wall)

 2. Apply two coats of an external waterproofing coating such as Multi Tight using a brush or trowel method.

 3. Cover the surface with Geodrain cavity drainage membrane.

 4. Cap off the open top edge of the membrane using Geodrain Capping Strips

 Multi Tight is made of a solvent-free, polymer-modified mineral waterproofing grout and a bituminous thick coating that is used to flexibly waterproof structures.
 The flexibility is key as it means that it is able to cope with expansion as well as bridge cracks that may emerge.
 Multi Tight is able to form a strong adhesion to all mineral substrates as well as existing bitumen-based substrates.
 It remains water pressure tight even with a negative water load, meaning that you can be confident in its performance.

 PermaSEAL 8 Geodrain external waterproofing membrane allows water to freely drain through the filter fabric into the cavity.

 Permagard 30 Years of Basement Waterproofing Experience

-If you have any questions in relation to external waterproofing or basement waterproofing in general then get in touch.
-One of our technical advisors will be more than happy to discuss your situation or provide a quote on 0117 982 3282.
+If you have any questions in relation to external waterproofing or basement waterproofing in general get in touch.
+One of our technical advisers will be more than happy to discuss your situation or provide a quote on 0117 982 3282.
 For our contractors, we offer PermaSEAL's Geodrain membrane in bulk with significant savings.